 Red is the accepted standard citywide.
 Use green only with explicit project approvals.

 Yes—NYC follows UL 924 runtime.
-Inspectors will check indicators and test access.
+Inspectors will check indicators and test access; for the national ruleset, see the UL 924 Compliance Guide.

 Are recessed wet‑location models acceptable?

-Yes—when designed and listed for the exposure.
-Coordinate trims and sealing details; see the recessed NYC guide above.
+Yes—when designed and listed for exposure.
+Coordinate trims, sealing, and access; see the recessed NYC guide above.

 Next steps